Timothyng28/remotion-draft/CACHED_SESSIONS_GUIDE.md

 ## Overview

 The cached session system allows pre-selected topics on the landing page to load instantly without waiting for backend video generation.
-Sessions are pre-generated and stored as static JSON files.
+Sessions are pre-generated and stored in Google Cloud Storage (GCS) at `gs://vid-gen-static/cached/`.

 ## How It Works